ericlathrop/entity-component-system/README.md

 ## destroy(id)

 Removes all the components for an entity, and deletes the entity.
 The `onRemoveComponent` callbacks are fired for each component that is removed.

 ## registerComponent(component, factory, reset, size)

 Registers a component type.

+* `component` is the name of the component to register.
-The `factory` function returns a newly allocated instance of the component.
-The optional `reset` function resets a previously used component instance to a clean state so it can be used again for a new entity.
-The optional `size` specifies how many instances to allocate initially.
+* `factory` is a factory function which returns a newly allocated instance of the component.
+* `reset` is an optional function which alters a previously used component instance to a clean state so it can be reused on a new entity.
+* `size` is an optional number of instances to allocate initially.

 ## getComponent(id, component)